Ashmaawyy/Making-A-Data-Warehouse/README.md

 ## Project objectives

 - Moving Database to the cloud for scalability and performance.
-- Learning Amazon Redshift archeticture.
+- Learning Amazon Redshift architecture.
 - Learning how to load data into and from an S3 bucket.

 ## To run project scripts